Martchus/PKGBUILDs/README.md

 i686 and aarch64.

-Note that I can not assure that required rebuilds always happen fast enough (since the offical developers obviously don't wait for me before releasing their packages from staging).
+Note that I can not assure that required rebuilds always happen fast enough (since the official developers obviously don't wait for me before releasing their packages from staging).

 Requests regarding binary packages can be tracked on the issue tracker of this